laitcanard05/tp/docs/UserGuide.md

 **Notes:**
 - Month is specified as a number (1-12)
-- Year should be a 4-digit number
+- Year should be a 4-digit positive number
 - Budget is a positive number representing your spending limit
 - If a budget already exists for the specified month, it will be updated